You can find the answers to some frequently asked questions below.

 - Are you a registered company?
 What kind?
 Do you file audited accounts?

 No, Extinction Rebellion is a movement.
 It receives practical support from a company called Compassionate Revolution which processes donations and spends them to support the movement.
 Compassionate Revolution files accounts at Companies House.
-You can read more information about our fundraising and expenditure.

 5. The Emergency